sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 The plugin also has the optional functionality to enable **faster ACL permission syncing between Sourcegraph and Bitbucket Server** and can add **webhooks with configurable scope to Bitbucket Server**, which are used by and highly recommended for [Campaigns](../user/campaigns.md).

+Additionally, activated [Sourcegraph extensions](../extensions) will be able to add information to Bitbucket Server code views and pull requests, such as test coverage data or trace/log information.

 ![Bitbucket Server code intelligence](https://storage.googleapis.com/sourcegraph-assets/bitbucket-code-intel-pr-short.gif)

 ### Installation and requirements